How to Make a Classic Dutch Apple Crumble Pie

 The texture of these two pies is significantly different due to their distinct toppings.
 The solid, baked crust of the Dutch Apple Pie offers a more substantial, bread-like bite.
 The crumble topping of its counterpart, however, provides a lighter, more texturally satisfying crunch that perfectly complements the soft, cooked apples underneath.

-Flavor-wise, both pies can be quite similar, particularly if cinnamon and sugar are used generously.
-However, the Crumble Pie lends itself to a higher degree of caramelisation, allowing for a deeper flavor profile compared to the more straightforward, all-around apple flavor of the traditional Dutch Apple Pie.
+Flavour-wise, both pies can be quite similar, particularly if cinnamon and sugar are used generously.
+However, the Crumble Pie lends itself to a higher degree of caramelisation, allowing for a deeper flavor profile compared to the more straightforward, all-around apple flavour of the traditional Dutch Apple Pie.

 Presentation and Serving Suggestions